 In the first lesson, we’ll explore different approaches to beginning a new painting.
 I’ll provide suggestions on how to start –you’ll have lots of freedom to find a way that works best for you.
 If you already have a method you’ve been using, here is a good chance to try something new.
 We’ll start a new painting and push it as far as we can in the first lesson.

 We’ll revisit the painting we started in Lesson 1.
 Is it finished?
 Can you push it further?
 Or have you reached an impasse?
 We’ll talk about how to look at our own work critically and we’ll push our work even further.
 You can start a new painting if you need to, but I encourage you to dive deeper into what you’ve started to see what you can learn.

 Lesson 3: Field Trip!!!

 Next I’ll send you out to a museum or high-end gallery to look at abstract paintings in person.
 The idea is to learn from other abstract painters.
 I’ll give you a list of questions to answer while on your field trip.
-For those of you who live in rural areas, or who have to schedule this trip, you have the option to do this lesson at any point during the two-week class (Or, if you sign up early and have the time to go before class starts, you have that option too.
-I can email the questions to you ahead of time).

 We’ll now re-visit our own painting(s) with the same list of questions we had while looking at other artists’ work.
 Can we be as objective about our own work?
 The goal of this lesson is to push deeper into your painting or begin another painting with idea we got while out looking at art on our field trip.
 The mission isn’t necessarily to copy another artist as much as to discover something new to try in our own work.
 Sometimes, this can lead to big discoveries!